yemveiser/AWS-LEMP-STACK-Project2/AWS-lempstack-project.md

  ![Nginx Status](./Images/Nginx_service_status.JPG)

- Verify the web server is reaachable from the localhost
+ Verify the web server is reachable from the localhost

 ```
  curl http://localhost:80